ubcecon/computing_and_datascience/julia_tutorials/cluster_setup.md

 ## Notes for using Julia on Compute Canada Clusters
+NOTE: THESE NOTES WERE BEFORE FINDING https://docs.computecanada.ca/wiki/Jupyter

+They should be adapted, and likely simplified.

 ### Getting an account and an SSH terminal
 - Get a compute canada account https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/
-- If you are on windows: , get a terminal supporting ssh (either https://www.putty.org/ or https://docs.microsoft.com/en-us/windows/wsl/wsl2-install )
+- If you are on windows: , get a terminal supporting ssh (either https://docs.computecanada.ca/wiki/Connecting_with_MobaXTerm or https://docs.microsoft.com/en-us/windows/wsl/wsl2-install )

 ### One-time Setup